Kelello-7206/Kelello-7206/README.md

 ## I am an aspiring Backend Developer!

-I am thriving aspiring backend developer, I'm drawn to the backend that of makes websites more interactive for the user experience.
-As an aspiring backend developer with passion for creating outstanding interactive user experiences websites, by improving my skills daily in my coding journey.
-My GitHub repositories that aim to be efficient and solve backend solutions.

-In my projects, you will find websites that  handle data, API endpoints, databases which are constructed with various frameworks such as React, Next.js, etc. I am always trying to stay updated on the latest trends and best practices in backend development, ensuring that my code is  efficient and maintainable.
+I'm a passionate aspiring backend developer, driven to enhance user experiences on websites.
+Through my coding journey, I strive to improve my skills daily and share my progress on GitHub.
+In my projects, I focus on efficient backend solutions, working with frameworks like React and Next.js to handle data, API endpoints, and databases.
+I'm committed to staying updated on the latest trends and best practices, aiming for code that's both efficient and easy to maintain.

 <br/>

 ## About Me
 <table><tr><td valign="top" width="50%">

-- 🔭 Currently, I am working on completing my Software development with CodeSpace at the Bafokeng CodeLab.
+- 🔭 Currently, I am working on completing my Software development with CodeSpace Academy at the Bafokeng CodeLab.

-- 🌱 Currently I am learning Udemy online course about Next.js.
+- 🌱 Currently I am learning Next.js.

 - 👯 I’m looking forward to collaborating on creating/improving to backend projects